Documentation and tutorials.

 A concern could arise that "define" may modify the meaning of text by equipping it with a local context.
 But when the value for "define" comes from the parameter of macroinstruction (as in the above sample), it already carries its original context and "define" does not alter it.

-The "rmatch" directive is very similar to "match", but it operates on the raw text of the second argument.
+The "rawmatch" directive (with a synonym "rmatch") is very similar to "match", but it operates on the raw text of the second argument.
 Not only it does not evaluate the symbolic variables, but it also strips the text of any additional context it could have carried.

-struc has instruction rmatch raw, instruction namespace . raw end namespace end rmatch end struc define x x has a = 3 assert x.a = 3
+struc has instruction rawmatch text, instruction namespace . text end namespace end rawmatch end struc define x x has a = 3 assert x.a = 3

 In the above sample the identifier of "a" would be interpreted in the context effective for the line calling the "has" macroinstruction if it was not converted back into the raw text by "rmatch".